Update: Hotfix KB2899591 pulled in Dec2014 due to possible issues, replaced in Jan2015 by KB878264.

-A quick heads-up today as the recently released KB2899591 hotfix adds MAPI/http support for Outlook 2010 clients.
+A quick heads-up today as the recently released KB878264 hotfix adds MAPI/http support for Outlook 2010 clients.
 This will benefit organizations using Exchange 2013 SP1 or later considering switching from RPC/http to MAPI/http.
-The KB article includes details on the additional fixes that are included in hotfix KB2899591 as well.
+The KB article includes details on additional fixes that are included in this hotfix as well.

 You can request the hotfix for x86 and x64 versions of Outlook 2010 here.